Event-Free Moving Object Segmentation from Moving Ego Vehicle: METHODOLOGY

-We then conduct cross-modal feature modeling within this lower-dimensional space $r$.
-Given the inherent domain gap between visual and motion cues, our objective is to identify a shared embedding on which effective fusion can occur.
-To facilitate this, we initially concatenate these feature maps, forming a correlation matrix $f_c\in \mathbb{R}^{r \times h \times w}$.
-From this matrix, we derive per-pixel attention weights using a global Softmax function:
+To facilitate this, we initially concatenate these feature maps, forming a correlation matrix $f_c\in \mathbb{R}^{r \times h \times w}$, followed by per-pixel attention using a global Softmax function:

 We then apply this attention map to the low-rank RGB feature, thereby mitigating the domain gap.
-Finally, we obtain the shared embedding by merging the attention-enhanced RGB feature and the motion feature by concatenation.
-Finally, this mixed embedding is projected back into the full-rank space $C$ to yield the fused feature $F_u\in \mathbb{R}^{c \times h \times w}$.
-We have:
+Subsequently, we obtain the shared embedding by merging the attention-enhanced RGB feature and the motion feature by concatenation.
+Finally, this mixed embedding is projected back into the full-rank space $C$ to yield the fused feature $ U \in \mathbb{R}^{c \times h \times w}$: